radius-project/bicep-types-aws/artifacts/bicep/aws/aws.mediapackage/default/types.md

 ## Authorization
 ### Properties
-* **CdnIdentifierSecret**: string: The Amazon Resource Name (ARN) for the secret in Secrets Manager that your Content Distribution Network (CDN) uses for authorization to access your endpoint.
+* **CdnIdentifierSecret**: string (Required): The Amazon Resource Name (ARN) for the secret in Secrets Manager that your Content Distribution Network (CDN) uses for authorization to access your endpoint.
-* **SecretsRoleArn**: string: The Amazon Resource Name (ARN) for the IAM role that allows MediaPackage to communicate with AWS Secrets Manager.
+* **SecretsRoleArn**: string (Required): The Amazon Resource Name (ARN) for the IAM role that allows MediaPackage to communicate with AWS Secrets Manager.

 ## CmafPackage
 ### Properties